 Login to the Inline Manual portal with your e-mail and password.

-Go to Topics tab and choose the desired topic.
+Go to the Content tab and choose the desired topic.

-- In Topic context URLs provide desired paths.
+In the Topic context, URLs provide desired paths.

 Great!
 Now, proceed to the next section and enable filter by context.